avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 that are compared) called avalanche path.
 The raster data, initially located on a regular and uniform grid (with coordinates x and y) is projected on a regular non uniform grid
 (grid points are not uniformly spaced) that follows the avalanche path (with curvilinear coordinates (s,l)).
-This grid is then being "straightened" or "deskewed" to form a regular grid (with coordinates (s,l)).
+This grid can then be "straightened" or "deskewed" in order to plot it in the (s,l) coordinates system.
 The following figure illustrates the process.

 .. list-table::